 We have prepared a small video for you to get to know this area of the island better.
 You can activate the English subtitles and see more videos of Gran Canaria on our YouTube channel.

-If you would like to know more about things to do and places to eat in Gran Canaria, we recommend that you take a look at the next section on our island guides.
+If you would like to know more about places to visit in Gran Canaria, we recommend that you take a look at the following section of our island guides.
+This way, as well as saving you valuable time in planning your holiday, you will be able to get to know the authentic side of the island.